 The Chesapeake Bay offers a wealth of sport fishing opportunities.
 Favorite Chesapeake Bay species include rockfish, bluefish, drum, speckled trout, flounder, spot, and croaker.

 Look below for regulations, reports, and resources for fishing Maryland and Virginia’s Chesapeake Bay waters.
+We also have a large list of Chesapeake Bay charter boat operators.

 If you’re looking for some great Chesapeake Bay fishing advice, Rudow’s Guide to Fishing the Chesapeake is a good resource.